EddieRAM/recipes-app/README.md

 This is a project made by a team of 5 students including myself.

-Feel free to check the commit section to find all member's githubs.
+Feel free to check the commit section to find all member's contributions!

 #### Features:
 - Gives user a token when he puts a valid email and a password with 6 or more characters;